minvws/nl-covid19-notification-app-coordination/architecture/traffic-analysis-mitigation-with-decoys.md

 So for the calculation of the required decoy traffic volume let us take a number of daily infections of 1000.

-And let us assume (optimistically) that half of the Dutch population uses the app and are willing to perform the key upload.
+And let us assume (optimistically) that half of the Dutch population use the app and are willing to perform the key upload.
 That would mean 500 genuine uploads per day.
 And that would mean 20x 500 = 10000 decoy uploads per day.

 Half of the Dutch population in 2020 means about 8.5M users.
 This means that each app installation needs to generate 10000 / 8.5M = 0.00118 average decoy TEK upload sequences per day.

-Note that the total amount of decoy traffic is proportional with the number of app users and with the key uploads that those app users perform.
+Note that the total amount of decoy traffic is proportional to the number of app users and with the key uploads that those app users perform.
 So a lower number of app users will maintain the 20:1 rate of decoy traffic versus genuine traffic.

 The decoy traffic is then generated by the app as follows:

-1. Each 24 hours, determine whether a decoy traffic sequence is to be scheduled with a probability of `Appconfig.decoyProbability` (taken from the `/appconfig` response).
+1. Every day at 1:00 AM, determine whether a decoy traffic sequence is to be scheduled with a probability of `Appconfig.decoyProbability` (taken from the `/appconfig` response).
 This is a value between 0 and 1.
 The default value when the app has not successfully retrieved `Appconfig` yet, is the aforementioned 0.00118.
 So take a number `R = random(0..1)` and only if `R < Appconfig.decoyProbability`, continue with the next step.
 Otherwise, stop this procedure and wait for the next round (in 24 hours).

-2. Pick a random day in the next `Appconfig.decoyIntervalHours` hours to schedule the decoy upload sequence.
+1. Pick a random time `decoyTime` between 7AM and 7PM of the current day.
-Note: we do not take into account Sundays and holidays that may have lower genuine upload traffic.
-We simply distribute randomly over this interval.
+(Note: we do not take into account Sundays and holidays that may have no genuine upload traffic since health authority offices may be closed.)
+1. Schedule a decoy transmission job (simulating a /register call) at `decoyTime`.

-3. Pick a random time between 7AM and 7PM to schedule the decoy sequence start.
+1. Pick a random number of seconds `decoyInterval = random (5..900)` (interval between first and second decoy call).

-4. Schedule a decoy TEK upload sequence for this random day and time.

-Each decoy TEK upload sequence must behave as follows:

-1. The decoy TEK upload sequence mimics the decoy traffic sequence as described in the previous paragraph, including the 14th TEK upload the following day.

-2. The app maintains a counter DECOYCOUNTER of the decoy messages sent.
-This counter is set to 0 at the start of each decoy TEK upload sequence.
-Each time a decoy message is sent, the counter is increased by 1.

-3. Whenever the user opens the upload screen and the /register call is made as described in the previous paragraph, AND decoy traffic is scheduled for this day:

-    1. any remaining scheduled decoy traffic for this day is canceled.

-    2. the decoy traffic to be scheduled after this genuine /register call is subtracted with DECOYCOUNTER.
+1. Schedule a second decoy transmission job (simulating a /postkeys call) for time `decoyTime + decoyInterval`.

+Each decoy transmission job does the following:
+1. Create a valid request message payload `KeysRequest` with 1 random TEK, a random bucketId and padding as described above, plus a random signature
+1. Send this request to the /stopkeys decoy endpoint
+1. Ignore the response

 # Appendix 1: calculation of minimum and maximum /postkeys request sizes

-## minimum size: 1800 bytes
+## minimum upload request size: 1800 bytes
 Below is a sample /postkeys request.
 The JSON is pretty-printed for readability.
-However, the clients send this messages without whitespace.
+However, the clients send JSON messages without whitespace.

 This sample request is 1704 bytes long when whitespace is stripped.
-We round this off to __1800 bytes minimum request size__.
+We round this off and set `minimumRequestSize` to __1800 bytes__.

 ```
 {